CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 1. To verify the custom location deployment, switch back to the browser and log in to [Azure Portal](https://portal.azure.com) if not already done.

-1. Search for custom location in the search bar and select custom locations.
+1. Search for **custom location** in the search bar and select custom locations.

     ![sdf](./media/search-cl.png "Lab Environment")

-1. After selecting the custom locations from the search bar, select your **azurearc-customlocation**.
+1. After selecting the custom locations from the search bar, select your **azurearc-nyc-location**.

     ![](./media/nyloc2.png "Lab Environment")